-This leaves Texas and California as the two biggest prizes up for grabs when it comes to legal US betting markets.
+This leaves Texas sportsbooks and California sportsbooks as the two biggest prizes up for grabs when it comes to untapped markets.
 The Lone Star State still faces some strong opposition when it comes to the expansion of legal gambling in any form.
 However, there has been some progress in that direction in California.

 All the attention on legal sports betting in California will now be focused on the general November election in 2022.
 The referendum vote will be tied to a proposed state constitutional amendment.
 The main group behind the proposal is the state’s Native American tribes with existing gaming business interests.